salehahmed325/git-practice/README.md

 # git-practice
-this repo is practice repo
+this repo is a practice repo